 School's going to look pretty different this year, whether you're doing virtual school, homeschool, or heading back with masks and social distancing.
 But the following tips will help you get back-to-school ready for the first day.

-Going back to school is often an exciting time for both parents and kids, but this year, the spread of COVID-19 has filled many parents and kids with extra fear.
-If the virtual schooling last spring was any indication, school will be more challenging than usual this year.
+Going back to school is often an exciting time for both parents and kids, and this year, many students will be back-to-school in person for the first time in over a year.

-General social norms like running around the playground or even attending school assemblies just aren't happening in most places.
+General social norms like running around the playground or even attending school assemblies still look a little different in most places.
 Screen time, which was often a negative word in educational settings, might be the only option for student-teacher interactions.
 Many school districts are still offering some hybrid schedules, but for the most part, it's going to be easier to establish a routine than it was in 2020.

-But whether you choose a virtual school, homeschool, or attending school, you can still help foster your child's love of learning.
-Whether your children are in elementary school, middle school, high school, or college, the following tips will help you and your family enjoy back-to-school time, even during all the craziness of the world.
+Whether you choose a virtual school, homeschool, or attending in-person school, you can still help foster your child's love of learning.
+It doesn't matter if your children are in elementary school, middle school, high school, or college, the following tips will help you and your family enjoy back-to-school time.

 You need to make the right decision for your family, whatever that looks like.
 And if you realize your initial plans for the school year aren't working out, it's okay to change your course.
 Give yourself and your kids, an extra dose of grace in the process!